-The hike from Mui Wo to Pui O is a great way to add a workout to your beach day.
-At over 8 kms, the hike connects Mui Wo to Pui O on Section 12 of the Lantau Trail.
-With varying levels of difficulty, the hike can get challenging in parts but overall it’s relatively easy.
+The hike from Mui Wo to Pui O Beach is one of my favourite hikes on Lantau Island.
+At over 8 km, Section 12 of the Lantau Trail connects Mui Wo to Pui O and with varying levels of difficulty, the hike can get challenging in parts but is relatively easy overall.

-The official length of this hike is 9 kms.
-At least that’s what the signs tell you.
-But it’s only 9 kms if you finish at South Lantau Road at Pui O Village.
-From Mui Wo Ferry Pier to Pui O Beach is only 8 kms.
+The official length of this hike is 9 km.
+However, it’s only 9 km if you finish at South Lantau Road at Pui O Village.
+From Mui Wo Ferry Pier to Pui O Beach is approximately 8 km.

 Click here to open the map of the hike in Google Maps.